jsa/blogy/gae-saucelabs.md

 Intro/spoiler
 --
 You can very easily make you GAE application run Selenium tests on itself with [Saucelabs](http://saucelabs.com/).
 It's actually trivial, so you could as well go for a pony ride or something than continue reading.

 Anyways.
 This is all still very early, but I think it may have some **traces of epic** already.
 (I came up with this in the last few hours.)

 Story time
 --
-Okay, so we have this startup thing going on at [Netcycler](http://www.netcycler.fi/) and we've been looking for ways to better automate the testing.
-Having the main server infra maintained by the AE team, we have little server maintenance left for ourselves and we'd like to keep it that way.
+Okay, so we have this startup thing going on at [Netcycler](http://www.netcycler.fi/) and we've been looking for ways to better automate testing.
+Having main server infra maintained by the AE team, we have little server maintenance left for ourselves and we'd like to keep it that way.
 (We have one little box in a corner for backups and analytics.)
 We found Saucelabs pretty convincing and went kicking the tires today.

 So, we have this web application running wild in cyberspace and Selenium hosted somewhere there as well.
 The only missing part now is the guy who tells the Selenium army what to do. (“The driver”, for the sake of techno parlance.)

 It's some 5 minute task to set up a VM to run the selenium-driving unittest scripts, but as we're these spoiled brats who want to avoid all maintenance responsibility whatsoever, that would've been a significantly sub-optimal solution.

 Basics
 --

 Solution?
 Selenium drivers communicate via HTTP and we can do HTTP request from AppEngine.
 Easy peasy.

 We're using Python (thank you very much) as are snippets below so written.
 (I'm not mentioning the other option to avoid a cease and desist from a certain leisure suit.)

 Below is some code I scraped and packed for your entertainment, **but there are some serious catches**, due to AE request handling deadlines etc. I don't want to cover those here just to get this finished, but just take it with you that **you can split the Selenium script across several tasks** as you don't need to keep the connections open or anything.
 With this snippet of information, you should be all set.

-So, replace the `httplib` stuff in the `do_command(…)` of selenium.py (of selenium-python-client-driver-1.0.1) with this snippet and you're almost
+So, replace the `httplib` stuff in the `do_command(…)` of selenium.py (of selenium-python-client-driver-1.0.1) with this snippet and you're almost there:
-there:

     from google.appengine.api import urlfetch
     response = urlfetch.fetch("http://%s:%d/selenium-server/driver/" % (self.host, self.port),